D'Arenberg - McLaren Vale The Dead Arm 2017

 Food and wine pairings

-Enjoy with cooked sausage, marinated tuna, slow-cooked lamb...
+Enjoy with a cooked sausage, marinated tuna, or slow-roasted lamb...

 Decanter